Tropicalrambler/pdf-barcode-label-gen/README.md

-# pdf-barcode-label.gen
+# pdf-barcode-label-gen
-Generate EAN13 barcodes from ERPNext's  Production Planning Tool.csv files
+Generate multiple EAN13 barcode labels in PDF from ERPNext's Production Planning Tool.csv files More details to be added soon...